-As previously explained, the SWMA categorizes waste into three categories: municipal, residual, and hazardous waste.
-Of these three types of waste, both residual and municipal waste regulations include definitional clauses that detail the criteria for classifying waste as recyclable material, thereby either exempting waste from SWMA regulation generally or providing certain recycling incentives.
-In clarifying the process by which residual waste is to be managed, Section 287.1 of the Pennsylvania residual waste regulations introduces the concept, providing that:
+As previously explained, the SWMA categorizes waste into three categories: municipal, residual, and hazardous waste.74 Of these three types of waste, both residual and municipal waste regulations include definitional clauses that detail the criteria for classifying waste as recyclable material, thereby either exempting waste from SWMA regulation generally or providing certain recycling incentives.75 In clarifying the process by which residual waste is to be managed, Section 287.1 of the Pennsylvania residual waste regulations introduces the concept, providing that:

-Materials that are not waste when recycled include materials when they can be shown to be recycled by being [either] [u]sed or reused as ingredients in an industrial process to make a product or employed in a particular function or application as an effective substitute for a commercial product, provided the materials are not being reclaimed.
+Materials that are not waste when recycled include materials when they can be shown to be recycled by being [either] [u]sed or reused as ingredients in an industrial process to make a product or employed in a particular function or application as an effective substitute for a commercial product, provided the materials are not being reclaimed.76

-The section further restricts this exception, stating that waste remains non-recyclable even if recycled if, when recycled, it falls into specific categories.
-These categories include: 1) disposed matter; 2) products applied to the land; 3) materials burned for energy recovery, used to produce fuel, or contained in fuel; 4) speculatively accumulated materials; and 5) materials evaluated under Section 287.7's beneficial use analysis conducted by the DEP.
-Additionally, the section
+The section further restricts this exception, stating that waste remains nonrecyclable even if recycled if, when recycled, it falls into specific categories.77 These categories include: 1) disposed matter; 2) products applied to the land; 3) materials burned for energy recovery, used to produce fuel, or contained in fuel; 4) speculatively accumulated materials; and 5) materials evaluated under Section 287.7's beneficial use analysis conducted by the DEP.78 Additionally, the section

-&lt;sup>74 See supra discussion accompanying notes 61-64.
+$^{^{74}}$ See supra discussion accompanying notes 61-64.

-&lt;sup>75 See discussion infra accompanying notes 76-93, 98-103, 128-136.
+75 See discussion infra accompanying notes 76-93, 98-103, 128-136.

-&lt;sup>76 25 Pa.
+76 25 Pa.
 Code § 287.1 (2014) (emphasis added).

-&lt;sup>78 Id.; see also 25 Pa.
+$^{^{78}}$ Id.; see also 25 Pa.
 Code § 287.7 (providing that if the DEP determines the waste is being beneficially used in accordance with a permit and poses no threat to public health or the environment, it may no longer be considered waste).

-establishes that a person who claims a coproduct material is exempt from waste must demonstrate: 1) there is a known market or deposition for the market for the material; 2) provide proper documentation and; 3) that they have the necessary equipment to do so.
+establishes that a person who claims a coproduct material is exempt from waste must demonstrate: 1) there is a known market or deposition for the market for the material; 2) provide proper documentation and; 3) that they have the necessary equipment to do so.79

-Thus, while a rule to exclude certain types of residual waste from SWMA regulation through the classification of such waste as recycled certainly exists, the question remains: how have courts interpreted this rule?
+Thus, while a rule to exclude certain types of residual waste from SWMA regulation through the classification of such waste as recycled certainly exists, the question remains: how have courts interpreted this rule?80

 The answer can be found under the Pennsylvania Supreme Court case of Tire Jockey Serv. v.
-Commonwealth.
-In Tire, petitioner Tire Jockey Services (hereinafter TJS) intended to operate a tire recycling operation where the company would sell cut and component pieces of non-serviceable tires and manufacture rubber mats and crumb rubber which would be used as playground safety covering.
-Upon TJS's failure to comply with DEP's orders in response to violations under the SWMA, the DEP issued an order to cease operations, remove a collection of tires and dispose of them in a lawfully permitted facility and pay a fifty-four-thousand dollar civil penalty.
+Commonwealth.81 In Tire, petitioner Tire Jockey Services (hereinafter TJS) intended to operate a tire recycling operation where the company would sell cut and component pieces of non-serviceable tires and manufacture rubber mats and crumb rubber which would be used as playground safety covering.82 Upon TJS's failure to comply with DEP's orders in response to violations under the SWMA, the DEP issued an order to cease operations, remove a collection of tires and dispose of them in a lawfully permitted facility and pay a fifty-fourthousand dollar civil penalty.83

-On appeal to the EHB, TJS contended that their tires were recyclable and thus exempt from the SWMA and DEP's order.
-The EHB rejected this contention,
+On appeal to the EHB, TJS contended that their tires were recyclable and thus exempt from the SWMA and DEP's order.84 The EHB rejected this contention, holding that the use and storage of tires did not fall within the exception of "waste" as, in considering the plain language of the statute, the expectation applies only when the material is recycled or reused.85

-&lt;sup>79 25 Pa.
+79 25 Pa.
 Code § 287.1 (2014) (defining coproduct as a material from manufacturing or production, equivalent in composition to a product or raw material, with no greater risk to health or the environment, and meeting criteria for land application or energy recovery with a minimum BTU value of 5,000 pounds).